TinaXing2012/servlet-jsp/notes/Jakarta Servlet and Tomcat Support.md

-# Servlet and Tomcat Support
+# Servlet and Tomcat Compatibility

 I don't find a good title for this blog.
 Just want to summarize which version of Tomcat support which Servlet.